 It’s important to know that at the heart of the strongest outfits is an unexpected pairing.
 That’s why artistic problem solving is key.
 Look at your clothes through a fresh lens so you try things you wouldn’t have thought to put together.
 By opening your mind and taking a risk to do something different, you’ll more easily create a mix and match outfit that you’ll love!
 And the more you get in your closet and practice, the more trained your eye will become, and the more outfits you’ll have that truly define your style.

-If you’re ready to practice more mixing and matching, checkout how to build a new outfit using my stylist steps.
+Get more practice mixing and matching by learning how to build a new outfit using my stylist steps.